ayunav/FavMeetupEvents/README.md

 2. Open AVMeetup.xcworkspace project
 3. Build and run

 Normally, the API keys should not be exposed.
-I usually have the Constants file in the .gitignore, but I readded it, so you won't have to do it manually.
+I usually have the Constants file in the .gitignore file, but I readded it, so you won't have to do it manually.

 ## Architecture & Features